 - Quick and easy.
 The hardest part is coring and peeling the apples!

 - Delicious.
-The apples are cooked until they're soft and tender, and the topping is perfectly crunchy.
+The apples are cooked until they're soft and tender, which complements the perfectly crunchy top.
 The combination of sweet and tart flavors is simply irresistible.

 - Economical.
 Apples, cinnamon, and oatmeal make this a deliciously inexpensive dessert to make for any meal.